computeronaldo/Van-Life-React-Router/README.md

 4. Relative and absolute paths.
 5. Error boundaries.
 6. Using deferred data and react suspense to have a better UX.
+7. Used miragejs for a mock backend application.

 # Happy Coding!